Corporate Volunteerism | What Nonprofits Should Know

 This image shows the steps for starting a corporate volunteerism program, as outlined in the text below.

-Any new project or initiative starts with goal setting to contextualize your efforts.
-In this case, companies should create volunteer-related goals that align with the SMART goals framework:
+Any new project or initiative starts with goal setting to contextualize the efforts.
+In this case, companies should create volunteer-related goals that align with the SMART framework:

-• Specific (S): Your goals should be clearly defined.
-Instead of a vague goal like “start a company volunteer program,” try a specific goal like “launch a company-wide volunteer program focused on environmental conservation.”
+• Specific (S): All goals should be clearly defined.
+Instead of a vague goal like “start a company volunteer program,” try a specific objective, such as “launch a company-wide volunteer program focused on environmental conservation.”

-• Measurable (M): Goals should be quantifiable, allowing you to track progress.
-For example, “recruit 50 employees to participate in volunteer activities during the first quarter” allows you to measure success later on.
+• Measurable (M): Goals should be quantifiable, allowing teams to track their progress overall.
+For example, a goal like “recruit 50 employees to participate in volunteer activities during the first quarter” is well-positioned to measure success later on.

-• Achievable (A): Goals should be realistic and align with your available resources, time, and capacity.
-Setting an unrealistic goal can lead to frustration when you fall short.
+• Achievable (A): Goals should be realistic and align with available resources, time, and capacity.
+Setting an unrealistically lofty goal can lead to frustration when teams ultimately fall short.

-• Relevant (R): Your goals should reflect your company’s mission, values, and broader objectives.
-They should align with your company’s general CSR strategy and objectives, too.
+• Relevant (R): Goals should reflect the company’s mission, values, and broader objectives.
+They should align with the company’s general CSR strategy and objectives, too.

 • Time-bound (T): Goals should have a specific timeframe for completion.
-For example, “launch the volunteer program by the end of the third quarter” sets a clear deadline.
+For example, “launch the volunteer program by the end of the third quarter” sets a clear and understandable deadline.

-Put all these elements together, and you’ve got a clear, measurable goal that your team can likely achieve in the given timeframe.
-An example of a SMART corporate volunteerism program goal may be to provide 5,000 community service hours to sustainability-oriented organizations in a single calendar year.
-These types of goals hold companies accountable for their CSR commitments.
+Put all these elements together, and the goal-setter has a clear, measurable objective its team can likely achieve in the given timeframe.
+An example of a SMART corporate volunteer program goal may be to provide 5,000 community service hours to sustainability-oriented organizations in a single calendar year.

-Next, decide which types of volunteering your program will offer and the accompanying program guidelines.
-For instance, let’s say your program includes volunteer grants.
-In this case, you’ll need to determine:
+Next, a company will decide which types of volunteering the program will offer, along with any accompanying program guidelines.
+For instance, let’s say a program includes volunteer grants.
+In this case, the company will need to determine:

-• How much your company will donate for every volunteer hour tracked by your employees
+• How much the company will donate for every volunteer hour tracked by its employees

 • Which types of nonprofits are eligible for volunteer grants